 The attacker then whimpered off after being bitten hard by the new wolf.
 The wolf looked around at all of us and backed off a little, wary, close to the blind mans side.

 “I see you are all apprehensive!
 Don’t worry, you are safe from me.
-I’m sorry, from the wolf.”
+I’m sorry, this is what the wolf has whispered to me.”
 The blind man continued.

 “Why do you say it on the wolves behalf?”
 I asked, curious by the strange sight of this Tuhingan.